roboticsoutreach/kb/docs/society/committee.md

 ## Technical Officer

-Co-ordination of events and communication between Student Robotics, an external Charity no. 1163168 and the Group are handled as part of the role of Technical Officer.
-The Technical Officer shall be responsible for overseeing any kit development work the Group may carry out and is expected to work closely with the Kit Team Committee of Student Robotics.
+The Technical Officer shall be responsible for overseeing any kit development work the Group may carry out, and overseeing the maintenance of the Group’s technical infrastructure.

 ## Welfare Officer